orcrobert/wblock/README.md

 # wblock
-Script that helps you stay productive by blocking distracting websites!
+Command line script that helps you stay productive by blocking distracting websites.